 Money Books You Might Like to Read

 One of my new favorite books, Live Save Spend Repeat, is by a fellow blogger, Kim Anderson, who absolutely killed it on becoming debt-free!
-She has a book and a course that are very reasonably priced and will help you figure out your priorities while still living life!
+She has a book and a course that are both very reasonably priced and will help you figure out your priorities while still living life!

 Here are three more money books that might interest you.
 Like I said earlier, I’m a fan of Dave Ramsey, but regardless of how you do it – just do it!!